Is Between Eleven and Midnight a Hit or Flop? Official Box Office Record & Profit Analysis

 Detailed Financial Report

-Between Eleven and Midnight, released in 1949, entered the cinematic marketplace as a Crime film.
+In the competitive landscape of 1949, Between Eleven and Midnight debuted as a Crime film with significant commercial expectations.
 The production path for this project involved significant capital, with a reported budget of approximately $50.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for Between Eleven and Midnight has culminated in a worldwide gross of approximately $75.0M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 50%.
-The box office returns point to a steady but unspectacular run, with the film performing adequately within its genre expectations.
+Although not a breakout sensation, the collection figures demonstrate a reliable performance that contributes to the studio's annual slate.

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, Between Eleven and Midnight navigated the competitive landscape with an audience reception score of 6.7/10.
 When weighing the production costs against the global returns, Between Eleven and Midnight is effectively categorized as a Average.
-It delivers a respectable return, ensuring confidence in future projects of similar scale.
+This performance validates the commercial viability of the genre and the star power involved.

 Comparables